 On the secondary market, ticket prices start between $20 and $30 for many dates.
 Some higher demand shows have get-in prices between $70 and $100.
 For all shows, ticket prices can go as high as $1000+ for tickets located closest to the stage.

 KISS Rescheduled 2021 US Tour Dates

 TicketIQ is committed to Transparent Ticketing, and we make much less on 'sold out' tickets compared to other major marketplaces like StubHub and Vivid.
 That means ticket buyers save from as much as 25% on TicketIQ for sports, music and theater tickets.
-We also back it up with our Low Price Guarantee!
 We're able to do this because we also work with teams, venues, and other ticket owners, to help them sell tickets at face price, directly to consumers like you, through Ticketmaster, Frontgate, Eventbrite and others ticketing platforms.
 Learn more by reading our Music Buying Guide that we think is the most objective advice on where to find the best deals on concert tickets, whether they're 'sold out' on TicketIQ or 'unsold' on the primary ticket market.

 2019 Tour Info Below